Probing the Weinberg Operator at Colliders

 \textbf{\textit{Introduction}} -- Among the most pressing mysteries shared in cosmology, nuclear, and high-energy physics is whether neutrinos are their own antiparticles~\cite{Strategy:2019vxc,EuropeanStrategyGroup:2020pow}.
 This importance follows from Majorana neutrinos being necessary ingredients for standard leptogenesis, grand unification, as well as new gauge symmetries.
 Discovering that neutrinos are Majorana particles would indicate that lepton number (LN) symmetries are not conserved below the electroweak (EW) scale, and demonstrate the existence of a mass-generating mechanism beyond those responsible for chiral and EW symmetry breaking (EWSB).

-Motivated by this, broad, complementary approaches are taken to explore the nature of neutrinos~\cite{Atre:2009rg,Deppisch:2015qwa,Cai:2017jrq,Cai:2017mow,Cirigliano:2018yza,Dolinski:2019nrj}.
-A foremost probe is the search for the neutrinoless $\beta\beta$ process $(\nuBB)$ in decays of heavy nuclei.
+Motivated by this, broad, complementary approaches are taken to explore the nature of neutrinos~\cite{Atre:2009rg,Rodejohann:2011mu,Bilenky:2014uka,Deppisch:2015qwa,Cai:2017jrq,Cai:2017mow,Cirigliano:2018yza,Dolinski:2019nrj}.
+A foremost probe is the search for the neutrinoless $\beta\beta$ process $(\nuBB)$ in decays of nuclei.
 This is characterized by the transition $(A,Z)\to (A,Z+2)$ and the appearance of two same-sign electrons but an absence of neutrinos in the final state.
-While no discovery has been confirmed, and assuming that the decay is mediated solely by three neutrinos, on-going searches place stringent upper limits of \confirm{$79-180$ meV} at 90\% confidence level (CL)~\cite{Agostini:2020xta} on the so-called effective $\beta\beta$ Majorana mass, given by~\cite{KlapdorKleingrothaus:2000gr}
+While no discovery has been confirmed, and assuming that the decay is mediated solely by the light neutrinos observed in nature, searches place upper limits of \confirm{$79-180$ meV} at 90\% confidence level (CL)~\cite{Agostini:2020xta} on the so-called effective $\beta\beta$ Majorana mass, given by~\cite{KlapdorKleingrothaus:2000gr}

-In this definition, $m_{\nu_k}$ are the mass eigenvalues of the light neutrinos and $U_{\ell k}$ are the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix elements.
+In this definition, $m_{\nu_k}$ are the mass eigenvalues of the three light neutrinos and $U_{\ell k}$ are the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix elements.

 From the perspective that the Standard Model (SM) of particle physics is a low-energy effective field theory (EFT), Majorana neutrino masses, and hence $\vert m_{ee}\vert$, can be generated most minimally~\cite{Ma:1998dn,Bonnet:2012kz} at dimension $d=5$ from the LN-violating Weinberg operator~\cite{Weinberg:1979sa}: